Blacksuan19/blacksuan19/README.md

 Linux.
 When I'm not busy learning something new, I'm usually lifting some weights, enjoying music or working on side projects.

-I prefer notebooks for Data Science projects, All my data science projects can be found in Kaggle. <br> <br>
+I prefer notebooks for Data Science projects, some of my data science projects can be found in Kaggle. <br> <br>

 ## ✉️ Get In Touch